mskelton/crumbs/README.md

 [![Build Status][build-badge]][repo]

-> Shared component and utility library.
+> Micro component and utility library.

 ## Purpose

 The purpose of this repository is to provide a set of small, reusable, "crumbs" to simplify development of React applications.
-Each package, or "crumb", is individual published to allow applications to pick and choose crumbs as needed.
+Each package, or "crumb", is individually published to allow applications to pick and choose crumbs as needed.
+Each crumb is designed to be as small as possible and fulfill a single purpose.

 ## Setup